jim/dollar_spec/README.markdown

 DollarSpec
 ==========

 Dollar spec is a tiny JavaScript spec framework that gets out of the way and lets you get things done.
-It supports nested describes and before/after filters, but that is about it.
+It supports nested describes and before/after blocks, but that is about it.
 The standard set of expectations is small right now, but they are easy to add.

 ## Why another JavaScript spec framework?